yohasebe/rsyntaxtree/docs/documentation_en.md

 RSyntaxTree can generate `PNG` and `SVG`, SVG can be used with third party vector graphics software such as Adobe Illustrator, Microsoft Visio, [BOXY SVG](https://boxy-svg.com/), etc. It is very useful if you want to modify the output image.

-The `radical symmetrize` option affects the way branch nodes are drawn.
+The `Radical symmetrization` option affects the way branch nodes are drawn.
 The options `Font style`, `Font size`, `Connector height`, and `Color` need no explanation.
 By changing the values of these options, you can change the appearance of the resulting image.

 ### Fonts Used to Generate PNG